 FAQs

-It is an alloy composed primarily of copper and zinc.
-It is known for its distinctive golden hue and is commonly used in various industrial and decorative applications.
+Brass is an alloy mainly made from copper and zinc.
+It is known for its gold color and is helpful in many industrial and decorative applications.

-It is a durable alloy that is resistant to corrosion and rust.
-While it may tarnish over time, proper care and maintenance can help preserve its shine.
+Brass resists corrosion and rust.
+While it may tarnish over time, proper care can help it retain its shine.

-It is an alloy of copper and zinc that can tarnish over time due to oxidation.
-However, proper care and cleaning can help maintain its shine.
+Brass can tarnish due to oxidation over time.
+However, proper care and cleaning can maintain its shine.

-Soak in vinegar, scrub with baking soda, and buff to a shine.
+Soak it in vinegar, scrub it with baking soda, and buff it to shine.